Skip to content

 How Often Should You Service a Boiler?

-The simple answer: once per year.
-Most manufacturers require an annual boiler service during the warranty period; skipping it can make it challenging to claim a boiler’s warranty later.
-Age and usage also matter; older gas boilers or oil boilers that operate for extended periods may benefit from closer attention.
 For commercial landlord duties, remember that gas appliances in rented property legally need an annual gas safety check; that’s separate from servicing, but many book both together.

 Signs Your Boiler Needs Attention Before the Annual Service

-• The pump kicks in, then gives up, or cycles repeatedly.
+• The pump kicks in, then gives up, or cycles repeatedly

-• Radiators heat slowly or unevenly.
+• Radiators heat slowly or unevenly

-• New noises (kettling, knocking, whirring) or unexplained energy bill increases.
+• New noises (kettling, knocking, whirring) or unexplained energy bill increases

-• Lockouts, resets or ignition/pilot issues.
+• Lockouts, resets or ignition/pilot issues

-• Any sign of carbon monoxide risk (soot, smells) or visible water leaks.
+• Any sign of carbon monoxide risk (soot, smells) or visible water leaks

 These are exactly the sort of smaller faults an engineer can fix before they become repairs that take the system offline.
+At Akehurst, our boiler repair service is suitable for all types of boilers.

 Who Should Service Your Boiler?

 Always use a Gas Safe registered engineer for a gas boiler service, or an OFTEC registered engineer for an oil boiler.
-That protects your people and property, keeps boiler warranty terms intact (most manufacturers state that you must have your boiler serviced annually), and reduces the chance of paying twice when an unqualified job must be redone.
-Akehurst’s commercial heating engineers are certified for both gas and oil boilers, and are accustomed to working around live buildings, allowing for planned servicing with minimal disruption.
+That protects your people and property, keeps boiler warranty terms intact and reduces the chance of paying twice when an unqualified job must be redone.

 How Long Does a Boiler Service Take, and What to Expect on the Day

 Most routine visits can be accommodated comfortably within a morning or an afternoon.
-Access is the main variable: if the plant room is easily accessible, valves isolate cleanly, and records are readily available, an annual check is straightforward.
-Your engineer will need space around the appliance, a brief opportunity to run the heating system, and a few minutes to record combustion numbers and notes for your file.
-If something unexpected turns up – say, a sticking pump or a tired seal – you’ll get clear options there and then rather than a surprise later.
+Access is the main variable; if the plant room is easily accessible, valves isolate cleanly, and records are readily available, an annual check is straightforward.

 Gas Safety Check vs. Boiler Service: What’s the Difference?